xzel23/utility/README.md

 The easiest way to build is to use either Azul Zulu JDK FX or BellSoft Liberica Full JDK distributions (the minimum version for both is 21).

-## Including the library
+## Using the library

-Binaries are available on Maven Central Repository.
+The Binaries are available on Maven Central Repository.

+Java 21+ is needed for the current Version, for Java 17 projects, use version 17.x of the library.

 ### Maven